 Goals and Objectives

-The Kaiser Permanente Los Angeles curriculum is designed to help learners acquire and master clinical information through a variety of methods including: group didactic sessions, critical thinking and appraisal of literature, focused discussion rounds with the program director, leadership development with the chief of service, and scheduled lectures and presentations given by fellows to other learners (residents, medical students).
-In addition, there is also a strong focus on process / quality improvement through activities such as Quality Improvement rounds and QI projects.
-Learning is further supplemented by the programs support of fellows attending regional and national conferences.
+The Kaiser Permanente Los Angeles curriculum is designed to help learners acquire and master medical knowledge through a variety of methods including group didactic sessions, critical thinking and appraisal of literature, focused discussion rounds with the program director, and fellow-led lectures to other learners such as medical students and residents.
+In addition, there is a strong focus on scholarly inquiry through protected academic time, quality improvement workshops, and collaborating with faculty on department studies.
+Learning is further supplemented by the program’s support of fellows attending regional and national conferences.

 |Program Director Rounds||Weekly|

 |Simulation/Standardized Patient Curriculum||Quarterly|

 |CV/Interview Skills Workshop||Annually|

 Initiative (Psychospiritual Skills Training and Balint Group)